antimodular/Level-of-Confidence/readme.md

 go to "User &Groups"->"Login Items" and add the LOC_xx.app icon to the list of items that will automatically start on log in.
 - go to "Desktop & Screen Saver" and set Screen Saver to "Start after" never.
 - go to "Energy Saver" and unselect "Put hard disks to sleep ..."
-- go to "Displays" and set "Rotation" to 90 ̊ -while still in "Display" check that the resolu- tion is set to 1920x1080
+- go to "Displays" and set "Rotation" to 90 ̊
+- while still in "Display" check that the resolution is set to 1920x1080
-- If you use a laptop with OSX 10.9 or higher go to “Mission Control” and unselect “Au- tomatically rearrange ... “ and “Displays have separate Spaces”, otherwise the software will not run on your external Display.
+- If you use a laptop with OSX 10.9 or higher go to “Mission Control” and unselect “Automatically rearrange ... “ and “Displays have separate Spaces”, otherwise the software will not run on your external Display.
-- If you get a warning that the project is from an “unidentified developer” go to the prefer- ences -> “security and privacy” and select “ Allow apps dowloaded from anywhere”.
+- If you get a warning that the project is from an “unidentified developer” go to the preferences -> “security and privacy” and select “ Allow apps dowloaded from anywhere”.

 ## Calibration